Launching a Community Oncology Center: 5 Key Considerations

 Clinical.
 Demonstrating oncology-specific accreditation and quality designations—such as the Commission on Cancer Accreditation, Quality Oncology Practice Initiative Certification, and Radiation Oncology Program Accreditation—is a basic necessity.
 So is the ability to highlight strong outcomes for specific groups of patients.
 Beyond those features, one organization differentiated itself by emphasizing the availability of tumor-site experts; offering leading-edge treatment and clinical trials; and drawing attention to its outcomes in treating patients with late-stage and low-incidence tumors.

 Innovation.
-Some health systems are differentiating their cancer centers by incorporating genomic and predictive analytics in diagnostics and treatment planning, and adoption of emerging FDA-approved oncology treatments.
+Some health systems, are differentiating their cancer centers through incorporation of genomic and predictive analytics in diagnostics and treatment planning, and adoption of emerging FDA-approved oncology treatments.

 Consumerism.
 In an era of consumerism, community cancer centers must differentiate themselves on patient experience.
 A large health system recently launched a center emphasizing ease of scheduling, excellence in communication, seamless care coordination and care transitions, and an anesthetically pleasing and therapeutic environment.
 It also offers oncology navigators and specialized care management for patients via an oncology-specific software platform.
 There are plans to implement a telehealth platform for an even more seamless care experience.